 Click here to register Potomac River Running.
 PR Running hosts races all over the DC metropolitan area and they do a great job running really fun events.
 I did the Run for Haiti 5K last March and they were well organized (important!) and had special guests at the finish line…

 -Pierre Garcon, Washington Redskins wide receiver.
-Can you tell Cameron was excited?

 What’s your favorite fall beverage?